pylypenko99/WiringOP-i96/README.md

 | physToPin | Physical pin number to WiringPi numbering. you can change this.
 Gorden who made WiringPi explained what he intended about numbering for raspberry pi in [this link](http://wiringpi.com/pins/)  |

-2. I have only one i96 and tested GPIO with Soc GPIO number via shell like below.
+2. I have only one i96 and tested GPIO with SoC GPIO number via shell like below.
 ```sh
 $ echo "out" > /sys/class/gpio/gpio3/direction
 $ echo "0" > /sys/class/gpio/gpio3/value